Today’s News Synopsis:

 Mortgage rates took a turn this week by showing signs of increase with 30-year rates now at 3.66% and 15-year rates at 2.98%.
 Unemployment claims decreased this past week to their lowest in 15 years at 265,000.
 Homeownership is at its lowest in 20 years, having decreased to 64%.

 In The News:

-Mortgage Professional America – “Two big banks sued over shoddy mortgage securities” (12-18-14)
+Mortgage Professional America – “S&P close to $1.4B deal over shoddy mortgage bond ratings” (1-29-15)

 For more information about The Norris Group’s California hard money loans or our California Trust Deed investments, visit the website or call our office at 951-780-5856 for more information.
 For upcoming California real estate investor training and events, visit The Norris Group website and our California investor calendar.
 You’ll also find our award-winning real estate radio show on KTIE 590am at 6pm on Saturdays or you can listen to over 170 podcasts in our free investor radio archive.